mpadge/ghrx/README.md

-As with `@ghrx open`, simply running [`devtools::document()`](https://devtools.r-lib.org/reference/document.html) will cause that commit to add a comment to the specified issue before the `@ghrx comment` has actually be committed or pushed.
+As with `@ghrx open`, simply running [`devtools::document()`](https://devtools.r-lib.org/reference/document.html) will cause that commit to add a comment to the specified issue before the `@ghrx comment` has actually been committed or pushed.
 The associated changes can be referenced by including `"#15` in the commit message, resulting in a link being inserted *below* the corresponding issue comment (in slight contrast to the currently general approach of committing first and commenting later).

 If you forget to reference the issue in your commit message, you can run